ilmax/site/content/posts/k3s-raspberry-dns/index.md

     extraArgs:
       - --zone-id-filter=zone_id_here # This is useful if you have multiple zones (domains) in the same DNS provider, so ExternalDNS only monitors one
-      - --trafik-disable-legacy       # Disable listeners on Resources under traefik.containo.us
+      - --traefik-disable-legacy      # Disable listeners on Resources under traefik.containo.us

-    sources:                          # I'm using the Gateway, Service and Traefik as a sources, default is ingress and services only
+    sources:                          # I'm using the Gateway, Service and Traefik as sources, the default is ingress and services only
       - gateway-httproute             # This is to analyze the Gateway HTTPRoute
       - traefik-proxy                 # This is to analyze Traefik's IngressRoute
       - service